UNH-CORE/RM2-tow-tank/Documents/secondary-turbine-inspection.md

 parts, performed after anodizing.
 The machine shop inspection is more accurate and should be considered the official inspection.

-Measurments smaller than 6 inches done via calipers with 0.001 inch resolution.
+Measurements smaller than 6 inches done via calipers with 0.001 inch resolution.
 Measurements longer done with tape measure with 1/16 inch resolution.